antonioandrade/docker-processwire-nginx/README.md

              -p 3306:3306 \
              -d antonioandrade/processwire
 ```
+Initial setup does take a couple of minutes so be patient.

 You can then execute the following to open your new project on your host machine's browser: